HamedMP/CursorLens/README.md

 - Incomplete test coverage
 - Basic UI with limited customization options
 - Potential performance issues with large volumes of requests
+- Cost calculation for cached messages in Anthropic are not correct

 ## Contributing